osklunds/Crypto/README.md

 ### SHA256

 Implementation of SHA256.
 The terminology follows closely to that of the [Wikipedia article](https://en.wikipedia.org/wiki/SHA-2).
+You need to install the package `cryptohash` with e.g. `cabal install cryptohash`.

-- `Compression` Inner compression loop.
+- `Compression` The inner compression loop.
 - `MessageSchedule` Creation of the message schedule array.
-- `Constants` Round constants for the compression and initial hash values for the Merkle-Damgård iteration.
+- `Constants` Round constants for the compression loop and the initial hash values.
-- `Padding`  Pre-processing of the byte string to be hashed.
+- `Padding`  Padding (pre-processing) of the byte string to be hashed.
 - `RepConv` Converting between different representations of words and lists of words.
-- `Types` Type-synonyms for common lists of words.
-- `Test` Comparsion between this implementation and a library function.
-This module requires the package `Crypto.Hash.SHA256` which can be installed with `cabal install cryptohash`.

 ### Tools